ucsb-cs184-f24/team08-StudyMeets/team/MeronT.md

 My name is Meron Tesfandrias and I am a fourth year computer science student.
 I know a little java from CS156 and React but haven't worked with ReactNative and am looking forward to learning.
+In my free time I like to read, hang out with friends, and watch the NBA.